St. Peter's dome Climb: Tickets and Best Prices

 Tour St. Peter's Basilica at your own pace: it's huge and its interior is loaded with worthwhile works: from Michelangelo's Pietà, which you'll recognise immediately because there are always visitors admiring the image, to the central baldachin.
 Take your time and enjoy it because it is full of details.

-And if you choose the guided tour of St. Peter's Basilica, you won't miss any detail and you will be able to understand the historical, artistic and religious importance of the largest Catholic church in the world.
+Moreover, if you choose the guided tour of St. Peter's Basilica you will not miss any detail and you will be able to understand the historical, artistic and religious importance of the largest Catholic church in the world.

-This colossal structure designed by Bernini to cover the altar of the Basilica dominates the interior of the church, capturing all eyes from practically every corner.
-It is made of bronze and stands almost 30 metres high (you'll have to stand a long way back for it to fully appear in a photograph).
+• The Baldachin: This colossal structure designed by Bernini to cover the altar of the Basilica dominates the interior of the temple, capturing all eyes from almost every corner.
+It is made of bronze and stands almost 30 metres tall (you'll have to stand a long way back for it to fully appear in a photograph).

 Book a visit to St. Peter's Basilica and the Dome